 Nutrology's undenatured grass fed whey protein powder is the perfect choice to help you maximize your glutathione as it has all the key amino acids required and is a better choice compared to a regular denatured whey protein powder.
 Additionally, the immunoglobulins, lactoferrin, and alpha lactalbumin in grass fed whey all work together to create an ideal metabolic environment to help boost your glutathione levels.

 HORMONES IN YOUR WHEY PROTEIN?

 Recombinant Bovine Growth Hormone (rBGH) is a synthetic growth hormone that has been used in dairy cows since the Food and Drug Administration approved it in 1993.
 Growth hormones produce cell growth and lactation within cows.
 Scientists formulated rBGH to increase milk production and enhance the profit of dairy farmers.
 In recent years, the practice of treating cows with growth hormones is under increasing scrutiny, and its effect on human consumers has been questioned.
-A main concern regarding use of dairy products from cows treated with rBGH is that consumption may stimulate cell growth within the human body.
-Extra cell growth that is uncontrolled may lead to tumor growth, which can lead to cancer.

 THE FUTURE HEALTH OF YOUR OWN BODY CAN BE GREATLY AFFECTED BY THE FOOD CHOICES YOU MAKE TODAY!